Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Introduction and Summary

 A key ingredient of this approach is the distinguished $A$-brane called the \emph{canonical coisotropic brane} \cite{Kapustin:2001ij,Kapustin:2006pk} whose support is the entire space $\X$.
 Its endomorphism algebra gives rise to the deformation quantization of the coordinate ring of $\X$ with respect to the holomorphic symplectic form $\Omega$: \be \End(\Bcc)=\OO^{q}(\X)~. \ee The essence of the brane quantization lies in the fact that $M$ is a Lagrangian submanifold in the symplectic manifold $(\X, \omega_\X)$.
 This allows the original symplectic manifold itself to define an $A$-brane, denoted $\brane_M$, in $(\X, \omega_\X)$.
 In particular, as shown in \cite{Gukov:2008ve,Gukov:2010sw,Gaiotto:2021kma}, the morphism space $\Hom(\brane_M,\Bcc)$ can be identified with the geometric quantization of $M$, assuming that $M$ is a \K manifold.
 Thus, brane quantization serves as a bridge connecting deformation quantization with geometric quantization.

 Brane quantization, however, goes far beyond this basic construction.
 A morphism $\Hom(\brane,\brane^\prime)$ between $A$-branes can be understood as $(\brane^\prime,\brane)$-open string in the $A$-model.
 Joining $(\Bcc,\Bcc)$-string to $(\Bcc,\brane)$-string for any other $A$-brane $\brane$ naturally defines an action of the algebra $\End(\Bcc)=\OO^{q}(\X)$.
 In this way, brane quantization naturally proposes a functor\footnote{We consider left $\OO^q(\X)$-modules so that a functor is expressed as $\Hom(-,\Bcc)$ rather than $\Hom(\Bcc,-)$, following the standard mathematical convention.
 For the same reason, the space of $(\brane^\prime,\brane)$-open strings is represented by a morphism $\Hom(\brane,\brane^\prime)$.} \be \RHom(-,\Bcc): D^b\ABrane(\MS,\omega_\MS) \to D^b \Rep(\OO^q(\MS)) \ee which is conjectured to establish a derived equivalence between the category of $A$-branes and the derived category of $\OO^q(\MS)$-modules.
 This equivalence is understood in the derived sense, meaning that it incorporates grading shifts and treats objects and morphisms up to quasi-isomorphism.
 Consequently, the functor provides a geometric framework for understanding the category of $\OO^q(\X)$-modules.
 Notably, the role of $M$ in this framework is not special; it represents just one of many possible $A$-branes, each of which naturally corresponds to an $\OO^q(\X)$-module.
+The framework of brane quantization is mathematically formulated as generalized Riemann-Hilbert correspondence in \cite{Kontsevich:2024esg}.
+The goal of this paper is thus to present an explicit instance of this correspondence, giving a concrete manifestation of this derived equivalence in the general framework.